 Graze a Little

-“There’s a big trend in grazing tables,” says O’Connor.
-“Taking a whole table and filling it with a variety of food has become so popular.”
-Select your favorite meats and cheeses, and pair them with nuts, melons, fruits, and more to create the perfect grazing table.
-Grazing tables give your guests the opportunity to nibble as the day goes on, without making them feel like they need to sit down for a full, heavy meal.
+"There’s a big trend in grazing tables," says O’Connor.
+"Taking a whole table and filling it with a variety of food has become so popular."
+Select your favorite meats and cheeses and pair them with nuts, melon, berries, and more to create the perfect grazing table.
+Grazing tables give your guests the opportunity to nibble as the day goes on without making them feel like they need to sit down for a full, heavy meal.

 Incorporate fresh flavors into your passed apps or stations, and consider greeting guests with something light as they come into the ceremony.
-“Summer always brings menus with fresh, seasonal food, incorporating more berries, melons, a lot of fresh herbs,” explains O’Connor.
-“Whatever is fresh in season at the time, we definitely use a lot of.”
+"Summer always brings menus with fresh, seasonal food, incorporating more berries, melons, and a lot of fresh herbs," explains O’Connor.
+"Whatever is fresh in season at the time, we definitely use a lot of it."

 Keep It Light

 “We tend to sell more fish during the summer for a light option.
-Or for pasta, we’ll use a browned butter sauce instead of a heavy sauce,” says O’Connor.
+Or, for pasta, we’ll use a browned butter sauce instead of a heavy sauce,” says O’Connor.
 “People tend to want things very fresh and very light.”
-Keep bright, colorful, light foods at the forefront of your menu planning.
-Apps and entrées should be on the lighter side, so your guests don’t feel too full in the hot summer sun.
+Keep bright, colorful foods at the forefront of your menu planning.
+Apps and entrées should be on the lighter side, so your guests don’t feel too full in the hot sun.

 Sushi.
 Bar.
 Need we say more?
-Work with your caterer to set up a gorgeous, fresh option everyone will love.
+Work with your caterer to set up a gorgeous, refreshing option everyone will love.
 Be sure to offer vegetarian options for any guests who don't (or can't) eat raw fish.

-Nothing screams summer like fresh tomatoes, mozzarella, basil, and a drizzle of balsamic.
+Nothing screams summer like bright tomatoes, mozzarella, basil, and a drizzle of balsamic.
 Caprese skewers offer a great, filling option without weighing down your guests.

-If you’re opting for a sit-down dinner, consider fresh, light options for your main course such as salmon or grilled chicken.
-Use the dish as a base to incorporate summer flavors like lemon or roasted red pepper.
+If you’re opting for a sit-down dinner, consider fresh, light options for your main course, like pan-seared salmon.
+Use the protein as a base to incorporate other summer flavors, like citrus and bitter greens.

-Thinking about doing a spread of pizzas but worried it might be too heavy?
-A simple flatbread with prosciutto, greens, and lemon can be a great, lighter alternative.
+If you're thinking about doing a spread of pizzas but are worried it might be too heavy, a simple flatbread with prosciutto, greens, and lemon can be a great, lighter alternative.

-Fresh berries are the perfect touch for summer.
-Opt for fresh fruit cups with a mixture of strawberries, raspberries, blueberries, and blackberries to capture the flavors of the season.
+Fresh berries are the perfect touch for warm weather.
+Opt for bright fruit cups with a mixture of strawberries, raspberries, blueberries, and blackberries to capture the flavors of the season.

 Nothing says summer like fresh seafood.
 Set up delicious, light options with an array of sauces for a fun, interactive station.

 Keep salads light and seasonal.
-Fresh arugula, summer strawberries, goat cheese, and almonds can go a long way.
-Opt for dressings like poppyseed or balsamic, rather than the heavier ranch or caesar options.
+Flavorful arugula, microgreens, edible flowers, and shaved Parmigiano Reggiano can go a long way.
+Opt for dressings like lemon and olive oil or balsamic rather than heavier ranch or Caesar options.

-Capture fresh, summertime options with the addition of mini lobster rolls.
-If lobster isn’t your thing, ask your caterer for a spin on this app using chicken or tuna.
+Capture fresh, summertime flavors with these mini lobster rolls.
+If lobster isn’t your thing, ask your caterer for a spin on this app using crab, chicken, or tuna.

-Set up a table with your favorite meats and cheese, crackers, and fruits.
-Your guests will love the variety and the option to move around and make their own charcuterie plate.
+Set up a table with your favorite meats and cheeses, crackers, and fruits.
+Your guests will love the variety and the option to move around and make their own charcuterie plates.

-Nothing screams summer like fresh melons.
+Nothing embodies the taste of summer quite like sweet melons.
 Pair cantaloupe with prosciutto for a delicious, creative app.

 Add a splash of color to your menu.
-Beets are the perfect, earthy base for a summer salad or on their own as a side dish.
-Add ricotta and honey to bring out their gorgeous flavor.
+Beets are the perfect earthy base for a summer salad or on their own as a side dish.
+Add goat cheese and honey or sweet berries to bring out their gorgeous flavor.

 Summer is all about enjoying time in the sunshine, maybe even with a margarita in hand.
-Bring the flavors of summer into the mix with mini fish tacos, and don't forget the lime.
+Bring the flavors of the season into the mix with mini fish tacos, and don't forget the lime.

 Mini Ice Cream Cones

 Who says you can't have ice cream on the menu?
 It is summertime after all!
-Serve mini ice cream cones in various flavors before or after dinner as a fun, summer treat—the timing is all up to you.
+Serve mini ice cream cones in various flavors before or after dinner as a fun treat—the timing is all up to you.

-Make fresh vegetables the star of an appetizer, but top it off with the flavors of smoked bacon.
-These are the perfect passed app for a rustic, outdoor reception.
+Make flavorful vegetables the star of an appetizer, but top it off with the flavors of smoked bacon.
+These are the perfect appetizers for a rustic, outdoor reception.

 Veggie Fresh Rolls

-Your guests will love having access to fresh, seasonal appetizers.
-Consider fresh rolls made with seasonal vegetables, paired with a delightful sauce to top it all off.
+Your guests will love having access to bright, seasonal appetizers.
+Consider fresh rolls made with in-season vegetables, paired with a delightful sauce to top it all off.

 Pineapple Pulled Pork Sliders

 Nothing says summer wedding like a tropical luau.
-Combine island flavors such as pineapple and pork for a flavorful slider option.
+Combine island flavors such as pineapple and pork for a tasty slider option.

 Chocolate on the Half Shell